microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-linkedaccounts.md

 ## Authentication Configuration

-In order to perform Account Linking, the Linked Accounts web app will need a user to login using the same account as they'll use to authenticate as a user of your Virtual Assistant, for example `darren@contosoassistant.com`.
+In order to perform Account Linking, the Linked Accounts web app will need the end user to login using the same account as they'll use to authenticate as a user of your Virtual Assistant, for example `darren@contosoassistant.com`.
+This is required to retrieve the unique identifier of the user which is used as the **key** to retrieving any linked token in the future.

-The ``appsettings.json`` file in the sample project has the following OAuth configuration entry for you to complete, the default example is for a microsoft.online.com scenario.
+The ``appsettings.json`` file in the LinkedAccounts sample project has the following OAuth configuration entry for you to complete, the default example is for a microsoftonline.com based scenario.
+You can replace this with any custom authentication solution you have, what is key is ensuring the Linked Accounts feature is authenticating the user in some way and retrieving the same unique identifier which is passed to the assistant in future conversations.

 ### Integrating Azure AD

 1. Sign in to the [Azure Portal](https://portal.azure.com/).
 2. On the left sidebar, select  **Azure Active Directory**.
 3. From the sidedbar within, select **App Registrations (Preview)**.
-4. Select **New application registration**
+4. Select **New registration**
    *  **Name**: *Provide a friendly name*
-   *  **Application Type**: Web app / API
-   *  **Sign-on URL**: `http://localhost:XXXX/signin-oidc` *(update with the local port of your project)*
+   *  **Redirect URI**: `https://localhost:XXXX/signin-oidc` *(update with the local port of your project or replace with the address of your deployed website*
+   *  Click Register
+5. Select the Authentication section of your newly created application
+   *  Select `ID tokens` under the Implicit grant section
-5. On the **Overview** page of your new app, copy the following values into your `appsettings.json`
+6. On the **Overview** page of your new app, copy the following values into your `appsettings.json`
    * `Directory (tenant) ID` maps to `TenantId`
    * `Application (client) ID` maps to `ClientId`